Ester-Ramos/twitter_scrapper/README.md

 It has been rewrote to work properly on Python3.
 There's work still in progress (use of more modern libraries, changes in style to conform to PEP8, etc)

-Twitter Official API has the bother limitation of time constraints, you can't get older tweets than a week.
+Twitter Official API has the bother limitation of time constraints: you can't get older tweets than a week.
 Some tools provide access to older tweets but in the most of them you have to spend some money before.
-This code imitates how Twitter Search through a browser works: when you enter on Twitter a scroll loader starts, if you scroll down to get more and more tweets, all through calls to a JSON provider.
+This code imitates how Twitter Search through a browser works: when you enter on Twitter a scroll loader starts, if you scroll down you get more and more tweets, all through calls to a JSON provider.

 ## Prerequisites